 Some mechanisms include light coloured leaves to reflect sunlight, vertical hanging leaves to reduce the surface area exposed to sunlight or fine hairs that trap water.

-Matrix+ Biology courses will save you time and stress while still providing you with the HSC expert teaching you expect from Matrix Education.
+Our Matrix+ Biology HSC Prep course will save you time and stress while still providing you with the HSC expert teaching you expect from Matrix Education.
 Learn more.